-This is a different process than that of importing files, which you can do elsewhere in Flare.
+This is a different process than that of importing files, which you can do elsewhere in Flare Desktop.
 Files that are brought into a project using a traditional import process can be connected to the source file, but only in one direction (i.e., files can be updated from the source to the imported file in the project).
-On the other hand, files that are copied from the SharePoint Explorer can be connected via mappings to the source files in two directions (i.e., files can be updated from the source to the copied file or from the copied file to the source).
+On the other hand, files that are copied from the SharePoint Explorer can be connected via mappings to the source files in two directions (i.e., files can be updated from the source to the source to the source files of the source files in two directions (i.e., files can be updated from the source to the source to the source to the source files in two directions (i.e., files can be updated from the source to the source to the copied file or from the copied file to the source).